sato-ak/daily_report_system/README.md

 ![Top page](/Toppage.png "toppage")

 # Features
-* Your reports are listed on a calender. <br>
+Your reports are listed on a calender. <br>
-Click report title and you'll jump to the detail page.
+Click report title on a calender and you'll jump to the detail page.

 # Requirement